espinozahector/RCC-ACM/README.md

 # RCC-ACM :computer:
-# Club Meetings are Tuesdays from 1:30pm - 2:30pm in the MLK Lab
+# Club Meetings are Tuesdays from 1:30pm - 2:30pm in the MLK building room 205
 Purpose: Prepare for the annual ACM Competition hosted on November 10 @ RCC.
 * Start here to practice!
   - Attempt to solve these problems.
 Order is from easiest to hardest!
 Answers are in the [Codeforces directory](https://github.com/espinozahector/RCC-ACM/tree/master/CodeForces)